qixwang/mc-docs.zh-cn/articles/sql-database/sql-database-single-database-failover-group-tutorial.md

    --family Gen5 \
    --capacity 2

-# Create a secondary server in the failover region
+# create a secondary server in the failover region
 echo "Creating a secondary logical server in the DR region..." az sql server create \
    --name $drServerName \